Become a Texas Insurance Adjuster

 - Write your RegID in the space provided on the Out of State - Fast Fingerprint Pass.

-- Send the completed fingerpring card, the out of state - fast fingerprint pass & $41.45 check to: Morpho Trust Enrollment Solutions, Texas Cardscan Processing, 1650 Wabash Ave Suite D, Springfield, IL 62704
+- Send the completed fingerprinting card, the out-of-state/fast fingerprint pass and $41.45 check to: Morpho Trust Enrollment Solutions, Texas Cardscan Processing, 1650 Wabash Ave Suite D, Springfield, IL 62704

 - Wait for a FAST receipt from MorphoTrust Enrollment Solutions.
 The receipt should be mailed to the applicant’s home address.
 If you do not receive the receipt within a month, please contact MorphoTrust Enrollment Solutions to receive a faxed copy.
 The FAST receipt allows TDI to locate criminal history reports.